djotaku/adventofcode/2015/Day_09/README.md

 ## Commentary
 As soon as I read this problem a lightbulb went off.
 This was so familiar.
 I remembered learning about this in undergrad, I think in my class called Discrete Algorithms.
 But I couldn't remember what it was called.
 A bit of Googling and I found out it was
 Dijkstra's algorithm.
-Now, could I find a site that could explain it in a way that I could undstand again?
+Now, could I find a site that could explain it in a way that I could understand again?
 (Because the wikipedia pseudocode didn't help.)
 Fortunately, my many Humble Bundle programming purchases had netted me the O'Reilly book _Algorithms in a Nutshell_ which had a couple implementation examples.
 I wasn't 100% sure how to implement at Graph in Python, but I had _Hands-On Data Structures and Algorithms with Python_.
 Turns out, when I re-read the problem, it's not really Dijkstra, because I don't have a specified destination.
 Instead, I think I need to either do Breadth or Depth first.
 Turns out this is actually a variant of the Traveling Salesman.
 Except in those, the salesman has to get back home.

 ## What I learned from Each Language